esensi/model/readme.md

 }
 ```

 > **Pro Tip:** The `HashingModelTrait` is a great combination for the `PurgingModelTrait`.
 Often hashable attributes need to be confirmed and using the `PurgingModelTrait`, the model can be automatically purged of the annoying `_confirmation` attributes before writing to the database.
-While the `use` order of these two traits is not important relative to each other, it is important to include them in the after `ValidatingModelTrait` if that trait is used as well.
+While the `use` order of these two traits is not important relative to each other, it is important to `use` them after `ValidatingModelTrait` if that trait is used as well.
+Otherwise, the model will purge or hash the attributes before validating.

 The developer can now pass form input to the `User` model from a controller or repository and the trait will automatically hash the `password` before saving.
 For demonstrative purposes the following code shows this in practice from a simple route closure: